 What are AirTags?

 AirTags are Apple’s answer to item tracking.
 They use Bluetooth and GPS to enable you to find lost or misplaced items.
-AirTags are circular shaped and smooth in texture, and similar in size to a £0.02 coin.
+They’re circular shaped and smooth in texture.
+They’re similar in size to a £0.02 coin.

-You can buy a singular AirTag for £29, or a pack of four AirTags for £99.
+You can buy a single AirTag for £29, or a pack of four for £99.

 You can purchase additional accessories so that you can attach your AirTag to an item.
 These accessories include keyrings and holders.